AramNguyen/Diabetes_Risk_Analysis/README.md

 [![Data Science](https://img.shields.io/badge/Data-Science-blue)](https://www.kaggle.com/)
 [![Machine Learning](https://img.shields.io/badge/Machine-Learning-green)](https://scikit-learn.org/)

-> **⚠️ DISCLAIMER:** This repository is intended for educational and personal portfolio purposes only.
+> **DISCLAIMER:** This repository is intended for educational and personal portfolio purposes only.
 It is **not** a substitute for professional medical advice, diagnosis, or treatment.
 If you feel unwell or experience any symptoms, please consult a qualified healthcare provider immediately instead of browsing GitHub.

 ## Demo Project
 <p align="center">